 Don’t ditch your Baguio

 plans just yet!
 Just because the rainy season is upon us doesn’t mean you can’t enjoy the Summer Capital’s top tourist destinations.
-As a matter of fact, there are a number of things to do on a rainy day in Baguio
+Several things to do on a rainy day in Baguio

-that truly makes it a top tourist destination whatever time of the year it may be.
+genuinely make it a top tourist destination, whatever time of the year.

 Curious where these places are?
 Choose a weekend, stock up on sweaters, and read on!

 1. Check out indoor galleries at BenCab Museum

 Travel Time: 15 to 20-minute drive from Baguio City center